-In April 2015, Lee Valley Leisure Trust will come into operation as part of the Authority’s commitment to further establish Lee Valley Regional Park as world class destination and ensure that public funds are utilised efficiently and effectively as possible.
+In April 2015, Lee Valley Leisure Trust came into operation as part of the Authority’s commitment to further establish Lee Valley Regional Park as world class destination and ensure that public funds are utilised efficiently and effectively as possible.

-The Trust will run the Authority’s three London 2012 legacy venues and other major sports and visitor sites to ensure they continue to deliver economic, sporting and social benefits for the residents of London, Essex and Hertfordshire.
+The Trust runs the Authority’s three London 2012 legacy venues and other major sports and visitor sites to ensure they continue to deliver economic, sporting and social benefits for the residents of London, Essex and Hertfordshire.

-It’s nine member board has extensive experience in business, law, sport and local government and this expertise will provide dynamic governance and a flexible management structure to ensure that these sports and leisure sites maximise commercial opportunities and serve communities in the most cost effective way possible.
+It’s nine member board has extensive experience in business, law, sport and local government and this expertise provides dynamic governance and a flexible management structure to ensure that these sports and leisure sites maximise commercial opportunities and serve communities in the most cost effective way possible.